-Escherichia coli O157, sometimes called VTEC, is a bacterial infection that can cause severe stomach pain, bloody diarrhoea and kidney failure.
+Escherichia coli O157, sometimes called VTEC, is a bacterial infection.
+It can cause severe stomach pain, bloody diarrhoea and kidney failure.

 E. coli O157 is found in the gut and faeces of many animals, particularly cattle.
-It is an uncommon cause of gastroenteritis but can be caught by:
+It's an uncommon cause of gastroenteritis but can be caught by:

 Symptoms of E. coli O157 infection

 Symptoms include diarrhoea, stomach cramps and occasionally fever.
 About half of people with the infection will have bloody diarrhoea.